 Access to this resource requires purchase

 TITLE: Guidelines for Effectively Conceptualizing, Conducting, and Communicating Forensic Psychological Evaluations APA CE or NASP CPD credit available (1.5 credit hour) LENGTH: 70 minutes ABSTRACT: Forensic psychological evaluations conducted at the request of judges and attorneys are now associated with clear guidelines influenced by relevant law, science, ethics, and practice standards.
 This webinar will briefly describe the nature of forensic assessment, focusing on the distinction between such assessment and other kinds of psychological evaluation.
 It will identify important sources of authority with which evaluators must be familiar and summarize the guidelines relevant to conceptualizing, conducting, and communicating the results of forensic evaluations.
 LEARNING OBJECTIVES: 1.
-Distinguish between forensic and therapeutic evaluation 2.
-Be aware of important sources of information in law, science, ethics, and practice 3.
-Understand the major steps in conceptualizing a specific forensic evaluation 4.
-Understand the major steps in conducting a specific forensic evaluation 5.
-Understand the major steps in communicating the results of a specific forensic evaluation BIO: Dr. Kirk Heilbrun is currently Professor and Interim Head, Department of Psychology, Drexel University, and co-director of the Pennsylvania Mental Health and Justice Center of Excellence.
+Compare forensic and therapeutic evaluation 2.
+Describe important sources of information in law, science, ethics, and practice 3.
+Define the major steps in conceptualizing a specific forensic evaluation 4.
+Explain the major steps in conducting a specific forensic evaluation 5.
+Identify the major steps in communicating the results of a specific forensic evaluation BIO: Dr. Kirk Heilbrun is currently Professor and Interim Head, Department of Psychology, Drexel University, and co-director of the Pennsylvania Mental Health and Justice Center of Excellence.
 He received his doctorate in clinical psychology in 1980 from the University of Texas at Austin and completed postdoctoral fellowship training from 1981-82 in psychology and criminal justice at Florida State University.
 His current research focuses on juvenile and adult offenders, legal decision-making, forensic evaluation associated with such decision-making, and diversion.
 He is the author of a number of articles on forensic assessment, violence risk assessment and risk communication, and the treatment of mentally disordered offenders, and he has published 10 books in this area.
 His practice interests also center on forensic assessment, and he directs a clinic within the Drexel Department of Psychology in this area.
 He is board certified in Clinical Psychology and in Forensic Psychology, American Board of Professional Psychology, and has previously served as president of both the American Psychology-Law Psychology/APA Division 41, and the American Board of Forensic Psychology.
 He received the 2004 Distinguished Contributions to Forensic Psychology award and the 2008 Beth Clark Distinguished Service Contribution Award from the American Academy of Forensic Psychology.

 Purchase InformationTo obtain APA CE or NASP CPD, you will be asked to complete a short quiz and program evaluation after viewing the video recording.
 Detailed instructions will be provided after purchase.